AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-insatallations-steps-jee-osgi.md

 +++

 ## Troubleshooting

+* AEM Forms service packs can be installed again if an error occurs during installation.
+If the problem persists, contact the product team.

 * If **Dialog on Package Manager UI** exits during the installation of the service pack, wait for error logs to stabilize before accessing the deployment.
 Wait for the specific logs related to the uninstall of the updater bundle before being assured that the installations are successful.
 Typically, this issue occurs in Safari browser but can intermittently occur on any browser.